Skip to content

 Automated Performance Optimization

-async def optimize_performance(self):
+async def optimize_data_processing_performance(self):

-"""Automatically optimize agent performance based on metrics"""
+"""Automatically optimize agent performance based on data processing metrics"""

-stats = self.get_response_time_stats()
+stats = self.get_data_processing_response_time_stats()

 if stats.get("no_data"):